 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 (Full disclosure)

-My husband’s birthday was last week.
-I made him a special birthday dinner consisting of filet mignon and roasted brussels sprouts, just like our favorite steakhouse.
-I can’t wait to share the recipe with you guys later in June!
-In the meantime, I’m sharing a Hunan beef recipe, which is another one of his favorites.
+My husband’s birthday last week reminded me about this recipe.
+I actually made him a special birthday dinner consisting of filet mignon and roasted brussels sprouts, just like our favorite steakhouse.
+(I can’t wait to share the recipe with you guys later in June!)

 Chinese food has definitely been an acquired taste, too.
 Since I was never a fan of rice (even before low carb!), that aspect always turned me off.
 Fortunately, once I realized that Chinese could be plenty filling and delicious without the rice, I became a big fan.